 Because of their reversed positioning, lingual braces sometimes are called inside braces or invisible braces.
 They are especially popular with adults seeking a way to straighten teeth without having the dreaded “metal mouth” stigma.
 Straight teeth are healthier, as well as more attractive, which is why your cosmetic dentist may recommend them.

 What sets lingual braces apart from traditional metal braces is that the plates go on the backside of your teeth, allowing the braces to appear invisible to other people.
-But aside from being hard to spot, the other benefits of lingual systems, and the inherent lingual braces problems, can be explained by your dentist as he examines your teeth to see if you’re a good candidate.
+But aside from being hard to spot, the other benefits of lingual systems, and the inherent lingual braces problems, can be explained by your dentistry expert as he examines your teeth to see if you’re a good candidate.
 For example, the pros to lingual braces include:

 - Their location makes them invisible.
 The main draw to lingual braces is their invisibility, so if you believe that visible braces would be too embarrassing, the lingual system may be a good treatment option for you.